adrianskelton/adrianproject5/README.md

 Included below are the wireframes I made for the most detailed pages, the account functionality and shopping pages I skipped over as they didnt require much layout planning visually and were mostly text and no images to be layed out so it would have been largely uneccessary.

-**Home**

-The landing page will have a short writeup of Nordic art collective, thereby removing the need for an about us page which I thought of origonally.
-A shop now button is then underneath the text taking the users to the shop displaying all the products.